codeoverflow-org/nodecg-io-docs/docs/samples/github.md

 ### Configure the GitHub sample bundle

-1. In NodeCG, create a new GitHub service instance using the left upper menu.
+1. In NodeCG, create a new GitHub service instance.
-2. Enter the GitHub token.
+2. Enter the GitHub token:
-   The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your GitHub token in monaco (the text-editor on the right) in this format:

     ```json
     {